Summary

 Notable Quotes

-"Put the most important message right up front, no matter the format."
+"Put the most important message right up front no matter what the format."

 More Videos